 Once the supervisor realizes there are situations a clock can’t process punches, they now know they can manually manipulate time.
 Once they can enter time for this reason, they have an opportunity to enter time for late employees and employees who are looking to leave early.
 They justify this by telling themselves that the employee deserves the extra “bonus” or they’ve worked extra in the past.
 Perhaps they are correct at times.
 Perhaps they are just playing favorites.
 However, it shouldn’t be something supervisors are doing without the blessing of management or ownership.
 These issues should be discussed openly and the time system should not be used as a tool by supervisors to make adjustments as they see fit.

 If the time data is wrong, then the project job costing is incorrect.
 If actual pay is incorrect, it creates bad data for estimates.
 Worse, this can lead to a misunderstanding of a company’s winning and losing projects, departments, and divisions.

 The solution is simple.

 - Ensure your time clock is offline capable, with full functionality online or offline.
 This way there is no excuse.
 When an employee can still use the clock when offline to punch in and out, they can always punch.
 Will the clock at times loose signal?
 Yes.
-But getting signal to a clock so that it can offload punches that have already occured and are certified is very different from allowing supervisors to manually enter these punches.
+But getting signal to a clock so that it can offload punches that have already occurred and are certified is very different from allowing supervisors to manually enter these punches.

 - Ensure your biometric clock is not a gatekeeper system.
-To learn more about this, click here.

 - Have open and honest conversations with supervisors about employee morale.
 Include an open dialogue about pay, breaks, and treatment of the employees.
 If there is a sense of unfairness or work conditions that are demotivating, attempt to address this by giving your supervisor power to reward employees with true bonuses or perks that are known to the entire organization, not hidden in the dark corners of the time system data.